About Luderitz Lighthouse - At the end of Shark peninsula in Lüderitz, Namibia's Shark Island offers visitors beautiful scenery and a rich history.

 Luderitz Bay is a windy town on Namibia's southern coast with a rich history which signalled the beginning of the diamond trade as well as the early seeds of colonialism.

-The lighthouse has 2 rooms with 2 beds in each room and 2 bathrooms.
 It has a fully-equipped kitchen with cutlery / plates, kettle, a fridge and the sitting room has a TV.

 Shark Island has an excellent view over the bay, town and harbour.
 Seals and Pelicans are some wildlife species that can be seen frequenting the rocky areas around the site.